The Meadows, Nottingham: Population statistics

 As of 2003, the Meadows contains 7,870 inhabitants.
 According to the 2001 census, the population of the Meadows has a high proportion of Mixed, Asian, Asian British, Black and Black British when compared with the national average.
 16.3% of residents in the Meadows are aged between 18 and 24 which is higher than the national average of 8.4%.
 According to the 2004 ODPM report, the Bridge electoral ward of which the Meadows was a part, has one of the highest rates of children affected by income related poverty in the country.
 In 2005 Nottingham City LEA announced that approximately 45% of children who attend primary schools in the Meadows are eligible for free school meals.
 The area suffers from low formal educational attainment as the number of five or more GCSEs at grade C or above is below average in comparison to both the national average and the Nottingham City average.
 A high proportion of adults do not have any formal qualifications according to the ODPM (2004), and as a result the area has a higher than average rate of unemployment.
 Data collected by Nottingham City's benefits department in 2005 shown that 35% of households in Bridge ward were in receipt of Council Tax Benefit and/or Housing Benefit.

 Governance

-The Meadows is in “The Meadows” Ward of Nottingham City Council.
-It is represented as of 2019 by two Labour Party Councillors, Councillor Nicola Heaton and Councillor Michael Edwards.
+The Meadows is in "The Meadows" Ward of Nottingham City Council.
+It is represented as of May 2023 by two Labour Party Councillors, Councillor Eunice Regan and Councillor Michael Edwards.